 MRI imaging is a valuable tool.
 We are grateful to be able to offer this care and service at Winona Health.
 Thank you for helping us ensure your, and our caregiver’s, safety.

+one in eight women will develop breast cancer sometime in her lifetime.
+The stage at which breast cancer is detected influences a woman’s chance of survival.
+If detected early, the five-year survival rate is 98 percent.
 Mammography is the most accurate x-ray method available for detecting lumps in the breast.
 An x-ray examination of the breast can detect lumps much sooner than they may be felt through self-breast examination.
 Mammograms are examined by radiologists who are specially trained in diagnosing breast disease.
+Learn more.

 • Diagnosing tumors and bone or joint injuries